andrewholzbrook/suffixes/.vscode/suffixes/tasks/4_REFINE.md

 - [ ] Discuss {domain}.{layer} Naming Convention Pros/Cons [P:3, E:1]
 - [ ] Refine {domain}.{layer} Naming Convention (Nesting, Shared, Tests) [P:3, E:2]
 - [ ] Integrate {domain}.{layer} Convention with Suffixes Extension Features [P:2, E:2]
+- [ ] **Code Lens: Define Prompt Identification Convention for Copy Command** [P:2, E:1] - Goal: Establish a clear system for how LLM prompts are marked or referenced within markdown task files (e.g., `TODOS.md`). - This convention will enable a CodeLens to appear near these prompts. - The CodeLens will include a "Copy Command" to easily copy the identified prompt's content to the clipboard.